eventnetusa/eventnet/src/_vip/hearing-aid-activations.md

       * High traffic targeted venues

-      * Assisted and/or self testing capabilities
+      * Assisted and/or self screening capabilities

       * Lead generation or onsite sales